Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 GSAP Flip: The Alternative #

-GSAP's Flip plugin (now free) provides similar capabilities with more manual work:
+GSAP's Flip plugin (now free) provides similar capabilities with more manual work.
+Here's the Cursor Prompt Template:

 Layout Animations: Motion's Unfair Advantage #